jamesarbrown/AD5593R_PI_cpp/README.md

 # AD5593R C++ Library for Raspberry Pi

+## Overview
+The ADE5593R is a 8 Channel configurable DAC/ADC/GPO device using i2c communications.
-This is a C++ Library for AD5593R on Raspberry Pi, ported directly from the library for [Arduino](https://github.com/LukasJanavicius/AD5593R-Arduino-ESP32-Library)
+This is a C++ Library for usage on a Raspberry Pi.

-Based on a simmilar project for the Si5351 by [wwanc](https://github.com/wwanc/Si5351Pi_cpp)
-This project is compatable with the [ADAC CLICK](https://www.mikroe.com/adac-click-click)
+## Useage
+Please see main.ccp as examples of calling the library functions

-All interfaces are the same as those in the Arduino library except for the constructor, which takes an extra parameter for the I2C device path, see below.
-Refer to the Arduino project for the complete reference of the interfaces.
+The constructor shown in main.ccp can take an extra parameter for the I2C device path, see below.
 ```
 AD5593R ad5593r("/dev/i2c-1"); //Default i2c address AD5593R_BUS_BASE_ADDR (0x10)
 ```